 Negative things happen, but a happy mom doesn’t dwell on them.
 Instead, she focuses on the positives and looks for the best in every situation.

 14. She is in tune with her health

 She knows the importance of moving, whether it’s a regular exercise routine or a daily walk outside, she realizes that it plays an important role in her well-being.
 She invests in her health by avoiding unhealthy foods and taking her vitamins.
 Doing this she knows she is taking good care of her health and that makes her happy.

 A happy mom prioritizes her marriage.
 She is intentional in making her husband happy.
 She makes time in her day just for him, and they go on regular date nights together.

 If you don’t have anyone to leave your kids with, consider offering to watch a friend’s kids for an evening, and ask for the same favor in return.
 Date nights, even if they happen once per month, can make a big difference in drawing closer to your husband.

 16. She has regular alone time with each of her kids

 When life is busy it’s easy to feel guilt creep in when it comes to intentional time with children.
 A happy mom knows the importance of special time with each of her kids.
 She knows that even 10 minutes on the couch with each one of her children goes a long way.
 They can cuddle, talk, or simply spend time together where she is concentrated solely on one child.
 She invests in each one of her children daily, and that makes her happy.

 17. She teaches her kids how to be independent

-A happy mom knows that teaching independence to her kids isn’t selfish.
+A happy mom knows that teaching responsibility and independence to her kids isn’t selfish.
 She is preparing them by teaching them good habits and helping them gain life skills early on.